 Conclusion

 The present study has provided a comparative analysis of the phytochemical composition and antibacterial properties of aqueous and ethanolic leaf extracts of Momordica charantia.
 The results strongly support the therapeutic potential of this medicinal plant, particularly in addressing bacterial pathogens associated with clinical infections such as urinary tract infections.
 The ethanolic extract exhibited a broader spectrum of activity and greater antibacterial potency than the aqueous extract, especially against Klebsiella pneumoniae and Staphylococcus aureus.
 This enhanced efficacy is directly linked to the higher concentrations of flavonoids, saponins, and steroids detected in the ethanolic extract.
 The results from both the agar diffusion method and MIC/MBC assays confirmed that the ethanolic extract not only inhibited bacterial growth but also exhibited bactericidal effects in some instances.
 While aqueous extracts showed some antibacterial activity, their effects were limited and largely bacteriostatic.
 These findings emphasize the crucial role of solvent selection in optimizing the extraction of bioactive compounds for therapeutic use.
 In light of the increasing threat of antibiotic resistance, the evidence presented here supports the integration of M. charantia into future antimicrobial strategies.
 Its ability to inhibit clinical isolates of multidrug-resistant bacteria reinforces its relevance in both traditional medicine and modern pharmacology.
 However, the absence of certain phytochemicals and limitations inherent in in vitro studies necessitate further investigation.
-Based on the findings of this research, It would useful if future research trend is direct isolate, purify, and characterize the specific flavonoids and saponins responsible for antibacterial activity in M. charantia.
+Based on the findings of this research, it would useful if future research trend is direct isolate, purify, and characterize the specific flavonoids and saponins responsible for antibacterial activity in M. charantia.
 Also, animal studies and clinical trials should be conducted to assess the safety, dosage, and pharmacokinetics of the active extracts in vivo.

 COMPETING INTERESTS DISCLAIMER: